MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-insights/data/profile-unification/troubleshoot-unification-results.md

 See an overview of deduplication concepts at [Define deduplication rules](/dynamics365/customer-insights/data/data-unification-duplicates), and examples at [Deduplication concepts and scenarios](/dynamics365/customer-insights/data/data-unification-concepts-deduplication).

 ### Match
-To verify if match is behaving as expected, cross check the following:
+To verify if match is behaving as expected, cross check:
 - Source data of problematic result
 - Related Deduplication records
 - Match configuration